adambard/learnxinyminutes-docs/es-es/php-es.html.markdown

 // operador ternario
 print (false ?
 'Does not get printed' : 'Does');

-// Acceso directo al operador ternario a partir de PHP 5.3
+// acceso directo al operador ternario a partir de PHP 5.3
 // equivalente al "$x ? $x : 'Does'""
 $x = false;
 print($x ?: 'Does');

-// el operador null coalesce a partir de PHP 7
+// el operador de coalescencia nula (null coalesce) a partir de PHP 7
 $a = null;
 $b = 'Does print';
 echo $a ?? 'a is not set'; // imprime 'a is not set'